With over two decades of experience in medicine, Melissa Flagg writes patient education articles, keeping you informed about your health.

 Certain diseases can also cause cataracts or speed up the development of them including:

 While cataracts can’t be prevented completely, there are steps you can take to minimize your risk of getting them prematurely.

 One of the most important of these is to always wear safety glasses.
 Whether you’re just playing tennis, or using power tools, it’s best to wear some type of protective eyewear to prevent anything from hitting you in the eye.
 This will reduce the risk of triggering a traumatic cataract and will also prevent the cornea from becoming injured and possibly scarring.

 Other things you can to do help prevent premature cataracts include:

-- Take plenty of vitamin C – it won’t hurt you, and any excess that you take will be excreted through the kidneys (but you’ll get a bad case of diarrhea before that happens).
+- Take plenty of vitamin C – any excess that you take will be excreted through the kidneys (but you’ll get a bad case of diarrhea before that happens).
 Vitamin C is necessary for the production of collagen, which is the main protein that makes up the lens.
 It’s also a very potent antioxidant and helps to promote phagocytosis, or the removal of cellular “trash.”
 This will help prevent any excess cellular debris from building up in the layers of the lens.